-Each JWE Per-Recipient Unprotected Header value, if non-empty, is stored in the header member.
-If present, a JWE Per-Recipient Unprotected Header value is represented as an unencoded JSON object, rather than as a string.
+The header member MUST be present and contain the value JWE Per-Recipient Unprotected Header when the JWE Per-Recipient Unprotected Header value is nonempty; otherwise, it MUST be absent.
+This value is represented as an unencoded JSON object, rather than as a string.
+These Header Parameter values are not integrity protected.

-encrypted key
+encrypted\key